Alasanda vada or Black eyed peas croquettes are a traditional South Indian fried snack from Andhra. They are crispy on the outside and fluffy inside.

 My theme for this week is ‘Bookmarked dishes from last month’s mega marathon‘.
 So for the first day, I made these Alasanda vada aka black-eyed peas vada from Suma.

-I made them right after she posted it on her blog.
+I made them right after she posted it on her blog because they looks really really good.
 I had some oil leftover from frying these nimki and so I decided to use it wisely and make these yummy vada.

 The texture is very similar to chana dal vada but they taste a little different.
 They held up their shape beautifully while frying and came out crispy on the outside and fluffy inside.
 Thanks to Suma, now I’ve added a new vada to my repertoire.

 These croquettes can be shallow fried as well instead of deep frying.
 Make sure that the discs are not too thick to make sure even cooking.
 The texture would still be almost the same but with lower calories.